Summary of the SC Dams and Reservoirs Safety Act

 - Section 49-11-190 of the act allows DHEC to issue emergency orders as may be necessary from time to time to protect life and property.
 This section also allows the Department to enter on private property to take immediate actions necessary to protect life and property when the owner of a dam does not comply with an emergency order.

 - Section 49-11-200 of the act requires a permit from the Department before a new dam may be constructed or before the alteration, repair, or removal of an existing dam.

 - Section 49-11-230 grants authority to DHEC to conduct inspections while Section 49-11-240 allows DHEC entry on property to carry out the general provisions of the program.

 In summary, this act empowers the Department to conduct the dams and reservoirs safety program through a wide range of activities such as permitting, inspections, compliance, monitoring, enforcement and public education.
-To meet the requirements of the act, the Department regulates a large number of dams.

 - R.72-1 through R.72-9, Dams and Reservoirs Safety Act Regulations (Effective: July 25, 1997) - PDF format

 The regulations were initially approved in 1977 and they were most recently amended in July of 1997.
 The regulations for the most part mirror the requirements of the SC Dams and Reservoirs Safety Act.
 The regulations create a tiered permitting program based on a classification system of dams.
 Dams regulated by the Department are classified based on size and hazards.
 The size classifications are large, intermediate, small, and very small.
 Hazard classifications are high hazard, significant hazard, and low hazard.